CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/_index.md

 ## What's New in Cumulus Linux 5.18.1

+{{%notice note%}}
+Cumulus Linux 5.18.1 is tested and validated as part of the Spectrum-X reference architecture release 2.3.
+For a list of approved product releases, refer to the {{<exlink url="https://docs.nvidia.com/networking/software/spectrumx-solution-stack/index.html" text="NVIDIA Spectrum-X Validated Solution Stack">}}.
+{{%/notice%}}

 Cumulus Linux 5.18.1 provides bug fixes.

 You can use {{<link url="Upgrading-Cumulus-Linux/#optimized-image-upgrade" text="optimized image upgrade">}} and {{<link url="Upgrading-Cumulus-Linux/#package-upgrade" text="package upgrade ">}} to upgrade the switch to Cumulus Linux 5.18.1 from the following releases.
 Package upgrade supports ISSU (warm boot) for these upgrade paths.